Brace yourself...The Fall Shed is coming!

 Use products that promote retention!

 This won't keep your clients natural lashes from shedding, but promoting retention will ensure that all falling lashes have a natural lash attached, and your extensions aren't just popping off.
 For lasting hold through the dry autumn months, use Elite Adhesive.
+Our premium eyelash extension glue.
 With an ideal RH range of 20-75%, Elite effortlessly bonds lash extensions to the natural lash on those crisp fall days.
 Shop Elite Adhesive.

 Not sure what the RH in your lashing space is?
 Track relative humidity and temperature with our Digital Thermo-Hygrometer!
 Shop Hygrometer.